howerj/web.anapnea/txt/glass.md

 ## Google Glass, privacy and electric Gods

-[Google Glass][], the most successfully promoted wearable computer, although far from the first, may finally bring seamlessly integrated computing with an omnipresent method of surveillance like no other.
-I believe this loss of privacy is going to happen and in the future it could be far more complete than this slight advancement, I do not think this is as dangerous as it sounds, I only believe it is dangerous if this power gets centralized, if these pictures are sent to a remote server to be processed and collated.
+[Google Glass][], a newly promoted wearable computer, but not the first, may finally bring seamlessly integrated computing with an omnipresent method of surveillance like no other.
+I believe this loss of privacy is going to happen and in the future it could be far more complete than this slight advancement.

+Despite what it sounds like I do not think this will constitute a problem or a grave threat.
+It will only do so iff that information gets centralized.

 Google are trying to (and I believe they are doing so only for publicity reasons in the initial phases of deployment) restrict what kind of applications get put into the application market, this is to assuage fears that this device could be used for more nefarious purposes, or creepy ones at least.
-I believe either when competitors launch a similar product (if this one is successful) or when it becomes clear, easy and the default to load these frowned upon applications via other methods.
-These applications would include facial recognition, methods for hiding when you are recording, other input methods for the camera, etc. [This][] is already being [achieved][] before any major commercial release.
+I believe either when competitors launch a similar product (if this one is successful) or when it becomes clear, easy and the default to load these frowned upon applications via other methods, then Google will cave and allow something similar on their own devices.

+These applications would include facial recognition, methods for hiding when you are recording, other input methods for controlling the camera, etc. [This][] is already being [achieved][] before any major commercial release.

 ### The power of distributed surveillance.

-Imagine the worst case scenario, everyone has a Google Glass equivalent constantly on and constantly recording and you have no idea whether to not this is true or not.
-It is not as far fetched as it sounds, everyone has mobile phones (practically) so everyone is connected at all times.
-Perhaps in the future we may meld man and machine further creating a true cyborg in the science fiction sense in which case there would be no possible way of separating these things out.
+Imagine the worst case scenario, everyone has a Google Glass equivalent constantly on and constantly recording, if they want.
+It is not as far fetched as it sounds, practically everyone has mobile phones so to some degree they are connected and traceable at all times.
+Perhaps in the future we may meld man and machine further creating a true cyborg, in which case this will be the norm.

-What kind of society would this create?
+This begs the question as to what society this will create.
 Keep in mind that I am not painting the picture of a totalitarian regime forcing cameras into everyones home but instead a purely voluntary system of distributed surveillance.
+A totalitarian regime forcing this upon people would create a totally different scenario.

-It would probably create a very honest society, largely or even more free from corruption, you could never be sure the person you are dealing with is recording you are not.
+It would probably create a very honest society, even more free from corruption, you could never be sure the person you are dealing with is recording you or not.
 Perhaps corrupt officials will have to conduct business with people that are one hundred percent verified as organic.

 I could image that it will make solving crime much easier, violent criminals being *always* caught in the act and the victims able to relay that information to the authorities as the crime is being committed, all voluntarily of course.

-Perhaps these systems could be used by criminals as well, a facial recognition database of all known police officers in conjunction with always on video capture and processing would allow for easier evasion of law enforcement, perhaps even for something as simple as avoiding the traffic police in the U-bahn in Munich.
+Perhaps these systems could be used by criminals as well, a facial recognition database of all known police officers in conjunction with always on video capture and processing would allow for easier evasion of law enforcement, perhaps even for something as simple as avoiding the traffic police in Munich's U-bahn.

-The future will be an exciting place.

-### What will be private?
+### What will remain private?

-I believe, or hope, that the home will always remain private given you control who comes in.
-Places aways from other people will be as well.
-You mind is *always* the only place that can remain truly private.
-You can make your actions private on a computer, but you do have to know what you are doing.
+The space that is private is dwindling but perhaps only your home, your computer and your mind will remain private and only to those that actually care about privacy in the first place.
+It might be that privacy is a right that is *off* by default and has to be clawed back.

-It is clear that what remains private is ever shrinking, but I do not find video recordings to be a huge violation of that but more what people do with your data; your search queries, social connection graphs, messages, here is where I think the major violations are as these are very easy to bring together and process with large incentives to bring this kind of data together.
+I do not find video recordings to be a huge violation of privacy but more what people do with your data; your search queries, social connection graphs, messages, here is where I think the major violations are as these are very easy to bring together and process with large incentives to bring this kind of data together.
 Information like this can be used to [predict behavior][] and means we would have to become [stainless steel rats][] in order to survive.

 ### We must retain control of our computers.